 Your mother's body may be an indication of your own future health—here's how, and what you can do about it

-Genetics play a big part in health conditions, so looking at your mom’s health can give you a clue what’s to come.
-This is especially true of complications that affect women more than men, like osteoporosis, a weakening of the bones.
+Case in point: Osteoporosis, a condition where your bones weaken as you age.
 According to the CDC, osteoporosis affects 25 percent of women over 65, but only six percent of men—and recent research has found genetic variants predisposing some people to the disease.
 “There is strong evidence for an increased risk of osteoporosis if your mother had it,” says Todd Sontag, DO, a family medicine specialist with Orlando Health Physician Associates.
-“Many times this has to do with an inherited body structure of having lower body weight—less than 58kg [128 pounds] in adults or a BMI of less than 22.”
+“Many times this has to do with an inherited body structure of having lower body weight—weighing less than 58kg [128 pounds] in adults or having a BMI of less than 22 can increase your risk of osteoporosis.”
 Another risk factor is simply having a parental history (mom or dad) of hip fracture, he says.
-To mitigate these affects, make sure you’re getting enough calcium and vitamin D, and are living a healthy lifestyle.
-Here are the signs you’re not as healthy as you think.
+To mitigate these effects, make sure you’re getting enough calcium and vitamin D, and are living a healthy lifestyle.
+Here are signs your body may be in big trouble.

-Heart disease and diabetes
+Heart disease and stroke

-If you’re looking to see what your pregnancy experience will be like, ask your mother about carrying you.
-“Gestational diabetes is more common in women who are risk for adult-onset diabetes, which does run in families, so if you have a strong family history of diabetes, you are at increased risk for gestational diabetes,” says Pamela Berens, MD, an OBGYN with McGovern Medical School at UTHealth and Children’s Memorial Hermann Hospital.
-In addition, “preeclampsia is more common in women who have had high blood pressure, and high blood pressure may be inherited.”
-A Norwegian study showed severe morning sickness, or hyperemesis gravidarum, may be inherited as well.
-As for issues getting pregnant, most causes of infertility and miscarriage are not genetic—but some may be.
-“There appears to be an increased risk of endometriosis in first-degree relatives of women with endometriosis,” Dr. Berens says.
-“Rarely, some women with recurrent miscarriages can have an inherited chromosome issue that makes miscarriage more common, and genetic testing can be done.”
-For some other infertility conditions, such as PCOS, it’s not clear yet whether genetics are at play.
+If you’re looking to see what your pregnancy experience will be like, particularly when it comes to your risk for certain conditions, ask your mother about carrying you.
+“Gestational diabetes is more common in women who are at risk for adult-onset diabetes, which does run in families, so if you have a strong family history of diabetes, you are at increased risk for gestational diabetes,” says Pamela Berens, MD, an OBGYN with McGovern Medical School at UTHealth.
+Another one to look out for is preeclampsia, as it’s more common in women who have had high blood pressure, and high blood pressure may be inherited, she adds.
+Then there’s the characteristic nausea and vomiting associated with pregnancy—that can be inherited too.
+Severe morning sickness, or hyperemesis gravidarum, is more likely in women whose mothers had it as well, according to a study published in The BMJ.

 Breast and ovarian cancer